hmslima/sambahsacompletegrammar/sambahsa.md

 **Nei {ney} –** none* (undetermined / plural)*

-**To {to} –** generic pronoun*, when the sense of approximation doesn't apply, it can be translated as “this”, “that”, “these” and “those”*
+**To {to} –** generic pronoun*, when the sense of approximation doesn't apply, it can be translated as “this” and “that”

 **Quo {kwo} –** the same as “to”, but this one can be translated to “what”.